nirbo/HRM/hybrid/TRAINING.md

 * `optim.name` selects any optimizer listed in the tables below.
 The library defaults are used unless you supply values under `optim.kwargs` (e.g. `{use_gc: true, weight_decay: 0.01}`).
 * `loss.name` can be `cross_entropy` for PyTorch’s built-in loss or any entry from the loss table.
 Additional arguments (e.g. `label_smoothing`) belong under `loss.kwargs`.
 The trainer flattens logits/labels to `[tokens, vocab]` and drops any positions with label `-100` before invoking the selected loss.
 * `train.lr_scheduler.name` accepts any scheduler from the scheduler table.
 Warmup is still controlled by `--warmup_steps`/`train.warmup_steps`; if the scheduler natively supports warmup, set it in `lr_scheduler.kwargs` instead.
+* `train.grad_accum_steps` defines gradient accumulation.
+A value of 1 behaves like the legacy trainer; values >1 accumulate that many micro-batches before each optimizer/scheduler update.

 ### CLI Overrides